jakobhviid/BigDataCourseExercises/lectures/01/exercises.md

 [Helm](https://helm.sh/) is a package manager for Kubernetes.
 Helm simplifies the process of deploying and managing applications on Kubernetes by providing a standardized way to package, distribute and manage Kubernetes resources.
 Helm packares are called "charts".
 A chart is a collection of files that describes a set of Kubernetes resources along with configurations.
 Charts can be customized to suit specific deployment requirements.

 To install Helm go to their [install](https://helm.sh/docs/intro/install/) guide.
-For Windows users who has chocolatey installed already, simply run `choco install kubernetes-helm`.

 The hello-kubernetes application that you deployed earlier has a Helm chart.
 Go to the repository [paulbouwer/hello-kubernetes](https://github.com/paulbouwer/hello-kubernetes) on GitHub and download / clone.

-To install the chart using the default values, simply open a terminal inside the hello-kubernetes repository you just cloned and type the command `helm install hello-kubernetes ./deploy/helm/hello-kubernetes`.
+To install the chart using the default `values`, simply open a terminal inside the hello-kubernetes repository you just cloned and type the command `helm install hello-kubernetes-helm ./deploy/helm/hello-kubernetes`.
 This will install the Helm Chart located at `./deploy/helm/hello-kubernetes` and give the release the name "hello-kubernetes".
-You can see the status of the Helm release using `helm status hello-kubernetes`.
+You can see the status of the Helm release using `helm status hello-kubernetes-helm`.
 Get a list of the pods and services and see what was created.

 You should see that it created 2 pods and 1 service.
 This is similar to the deployment you made before, except this is installed using Helm.
 But now that it is installed you should try to connect to it like before, just remember that the service is now called something different.
 Hint: `kubectl get services`.

-A Helm chart can be configured using "values".
-The default values can be found inside the Helm chart.
-Open the file located at `./deploy/helm/hello-kubernetes/values.yaml` and see the different values.
+A Helm chart can be configured using `values`.
+The default `values` can be found inside the Helm chart.
+Open the file located at `./deploy/helm/hello-kubernetes/values.yaml` in the repository and see the different values.
 We want to try to increase the amount of replicas using the `deployment.replicaCount` value.
 Because we want to modify an existing release, we need to use the `helm upgrade` command.
 Use `helm upgrade hello-kubernetes ./deploy/helm/hello-kubernetes --set deployment.replicaCount=5` to set the replica count to 5.
 Now get a list of the pods and notice how the amount of pods changed.

 You can get a list of all Helm releases in the default namespace using the following command `helm list`.

 ### Exercise 6 - Interactive container

-Similarly to Docker, you can create an interactive container with Kubernetes.
-You can also get a shell inside an already running container.
+Similarly to Docker, you can interact and get a shell of a running container in Kubernetes.
 First, we will try to get a shell inside an existing container.
 The command to execute commands inside containers is called exec, for example `kubectl exec pods/<name of pod> -- <command>` will run a command inside a running container.
 To get an interactive shell, you need to use the exec command: `kubectl exec --stdin --tty pods/<name of pod> -- <command>`.
 To get a shell for one of the hello-kubernetes pods you need to use this: `kubectl exec --stdin --tty pods/<name of pod> -- /bin/sh`.

 Once you have a shell you can now run commands inside of it.
 Try using the `ls` command to list all files and folder inside the current directory.
 You may notice that this is a NodeJS application.
 Try to list the contents of the `server.js` file using the `cat` command.